anyahush/surf-the-wave/README.md

 ### Typography

-To ensure easy reading, consistency and a good user experience, I have chosen Akshar font from [Google Fonts](https://fonts.google.com/).
+To ensure easy reading, consistency and a good user experience, I have chosen 'Akshar' font for content headings, 'Inter' for the main body of text and 'Source Sans Pro' for the site logo.
+All fonts were chosen from [Google Fonts](https://fonts.google.com/).

 ## Technologies